 Both applications to government aid and direct financial support is available from Schuylkill Community Action.
-The agency is focused on helping to break the cycle of poverty and homelessness, and all of the assistance and advice provided has that goal in mind.
+The agency is focused on helping to break the cycle of poverty and homelessness, and all of the financial assistance, outreach services and advice provided has that goal in mind.

 The main resources from community action are below, and include federal programs such weatherization or applications to food stamps as well as outreach and more.
+There is also emergency rent help from the community action agency, cash grants, as well as homeownership resources.
 All funds are limited, but when possible, SCA will try to help with bills in a crisis such as rent.